RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 The `Styles` **is mandatory**.
 REGARDS uses the [Material-UI](http://www.material-ui.com/#/get-started/usage) library to style all components using CSS inline.

-In the `Styles.js` file, you can use the current theme to reuse a subpart of the overall theme, like in the example below.
+In the `Styles.js` file, you can use the current theme to reuse a subpart of the overall theme, like illustrated in the example below.

 ```javascript
 const formStyles = theme => ({